 You have 3 ways to complete your metabolic syndrome screening:

-- Onsite – Check back soon when the onsite screening schedule to see if there is an event near you.
+- Onsite – Check out the onsite screening schedule to see if there is an event near you.

 - At a Quest Diagnostics lab near you.
 Use provider search to find one of the 2,200 labs near you.

 - With your doctor - Download the Physician Result Form at My.QuestForHealth.com to take along with you.

 Note: this is the only option available for Aetna International members.